Presidency of Dwight D. Eisenhower: Historical reputation

 Eisenhower's reputation peaked in the early 1980s; by 1985 a postrevisionist reaction had set in, and a more complex assessment of the Eisenhower administration was being presented.
 The new factor was the availability of previously closed records and papers showed that Eisenhower shrewdly maneuvered behind the scenes, avoiding controversial issues while retaining control of his administration.
 Historians have also noted the limits of some of Eisenhower's achievements; he avoided taking strong public stances on McCarthyism or civil rights, and Cold War tensions were high at the end of his presidency.
 Recent polls of historians and political scientists have generally ranked Eisenhower in the top quartile of presidents.
 A 2018 poll of the American Political Science Association's Presidents and Executive Politics section ranked Eisenhower as the seventh best president.
 A 2017 C-SPAN poll of historians ranked Eisenhower as the fifth best president.

 Historian John Lewis Gaddis has summarized the turnaround in evaluations:

 Historians long ago abandoned the view that Eisenhower's was a failed presidency.
 He did, after all, end the Korean War without getting into any others.
 He stabilized, and did not escalate, the Soviet-American rivalry.
 He strengthened European alliances while withdrawing support from European colonialism.
 He rescued the Republican Party from isolationism and McCarthyism.
 He maintained prosperity, balanced the budget, promoted technological innovation, facilitated (if reluctantly) the civil rights movement and warned, in the most memorable farewell address since Washington's, of a "military–industrial complex" that could endanger the nation's liberties.
 Not until Reagan would another president leave office with so strong a sense of having accomplished what he set out to do.

+Creativity as president

+Eisenhower formed a love for painting throughout his life.
+His first inspiration was in the portrait of Mamie Eisenhower by Thomas E. Stephens and the artwork of his friend Winston Churchill, which led him to create his own art.
+With more personal time after World War II, he tried to copy the portrait by Stephens.
+Having believed painting was a "sheer waste of money", he continued his own painting after being given a painting set and not wanting to waste that money.
+The reluctant hobby gradually became a place of enjoyment, most often in creating copies of pictures, portraits, or magazine images.
+Eisenhower enjoyed the process of making the painting rather than the end goal it produced and often gave his work away rather than keeping it.
+He described most of his paintings as "daub" – something clumsy and crude – though he did not lack talent.
+His drive to accomplish ensured that his paintings were above average.
+In his later life he preferred painting landscapes, primarily hills, and it became a favorite past time.
+Eisenhower's paintings remain a historical representation of him as a multifaceted man.